HSSP Spring 2019

 Difficulty: **

-Teachers: Kendi Kim
+Teachers: Sophia Kim

 We will read Plato's Euthyphro together as a class every week.
 We will follow Euthyphro and Socrates dialogue as they discuss what "piety" is, and try to analyze their claims and arguments.
 Euthyphro claims that piety is "what all the gods love".
 But Socrates finds this argument untenable.
 We will try to determine why or why not the argument works, and what its implications are for Socrates.